1. You are between 21-75 years old.

 2.You have been diagnosed by your doctor with vulvodynia and/or experience pain in the vaginal region upon contact (e.e. tampon use, intercourse or pelvic exam).

 3. You have experienced genital pain with or without contact for at least 3 months.

-- Participants will receive up to $200 for complete participation
+- Compensation up to $200 for your participation.

 The purpose of this study will look at the combination of pain from skin and muscle as well as emotional distress to help us better define vulvodynia.

 1. To explore your thoughts and feelings about pain and about your life in two ways.
 1) survey questions about your personality, mood, pain coping strategies, and the like; and 2) tests of different physical sensations (pressure, heat and cold, and buzz-like vibration and electrical pulses) applied to your thumbnail, forearm and vulvar skin and muscles.

 2. To develop a better classification system for vulvodynia to improve your doctor's ability to diagnose and treat women who have vulvodynia.

 I'm interested in participating.
 What now?

 You can fill out the registry on the previous page or call the study coordinator, toll-free, at 1-866-857-9394 to learn more about the study,